WVUHPC/Introduction-HPC/_episodes/05-job.md

 > ## Exercise: Creating a Job script and submit it
 >
-> On `1.Intro-HPC/07.jobs` you will find the same 3 ABINIT files that we worked on the Command Line Interface episode.
+> On `Introduction-HPC_Data/05-jobs` you will find the same 3 ABINIT files that we worked on the Command Line Interface episode.
 The exercise is to prepare a submission script for computing the calculation.
 This is all that you need to know:
 >
-> 1. You need to load the these modules to use ABINIT
+> 1. You need to load the module for ABINIT.
+>    Before that, it is good idea to purge the modules first to avoid conflicts with the modules that you probably are loading by default.
 >    ~~~
+>    module purge
->    module load compilers/gcc/6.3.0 mpi/openmpi/2.1.2_gcc63 libraries/fftw/3.3.6_gcc63 compilers/intel/17.0.1_MKL_only  atomistic/abinit/8.6.3_gcc63
+>    module load atomistic/abinit/8.10.3_gcc82
 >    ~~~
 >    {: .bash}
 >
->    It is good idea to purge the modules first to avoid conflicts with the modules that you probably are loading by default.
 >
 > 2. ABINIT works in parallel using MPI, for this exercise lets request 4 cores on a single node.
 The actual command to be executed is:
 >    ~~~